Rotational susceptibility of a hot and dense hadronic matter: Formulation

 Here, $\mu_i$ is the chemical potential for the corresponding conserved charges.
 We take $i$ to be baryon number ($B$), electric charge ($Q$) and strangeness ($S$).
 The $n=1,2,3,4$ susceptibilities are related to the mean, variance, skewness, and kurtosis of the distribution of the conserved charges.

 In the presence of rotation, the standard Euler's thermodynamic relation is modified into,

-where, $\omega$ is the rotation and $\rm w$ is the rotation (or angular momentum) density.
-Equation (~\ref{eq1}) signifies that in a rotating system, rotation adds a new kind of chemical potential into the system called rotational chemical potential for a conserved charge.
+where, $\omega$ is the rotation and $\rm w$ is the angular momentum density.
+Equation (\ref{eq1}) indicates that, in a rotating system, the angular velocity $\omega$ acts as the thermodynamic variable conjugate to the conserved angular momentum.
 The correlations and fluctuations of any conserved charges are intrinsically linked to the corresponding susceptibility.
-Thus, we define a susceptibility for the rotational chemical potential, which can be written as,
+Thus, we define a susceptibility associated with the rotation of the system, which can be written as,

-The first order derivative of the pressure with rotation is called the angular momentum and defined as follows;
+The first-order derivative of the pressure with rotation is called the angular momentum and is defined as follows;

+For a rigid body rotation of the system, total angular momentum is conserved.
+On the other hand, the second-order derivative of the pressure with respect to the angular velocity, equivalently, the first-order derivative of the angular momentum with respect to the angular velocity, defines the moment of inertia, \(I\), as